 - 18 new Ramsar site designations, the development of a Waterbird Monitoring Plan, and Cabinet of Ministers' support of Regulations on Wetlands for National Importance.
-Twenty-two reports and publications resulted from the project, as well as various informational and educational materials.
+Twenty-two reports and publications resulted from the project, as well as various informational and educational materials. - Development of a Ukraine national strategy and wetlands directory.

-Other activities emanating from our Kiev office included the following:
+Engure (Latvia) to secure the Other activities emanating from our Kiev office included the following: